 Here’s what you need to know.

 Operational efficiency is a team's ability to deliver a quality end product with fewer resources.
-It's quantified by a ratio between what you put into your project— often referred to as inputs— and what you get out of it, called outputs.
+It's measured by an “efficiency ratio” between what you put into your project— often referred to as inputs— and what you get out of it, called outputs.

-Inputs—such as money, people, or hours worked—are the resources you invest to achieve a project’s success.
-Outputs are the deliverables you expect to produce at the end of the project timeline.
-The output is often the goal that your project was set to achieve.
+Inputs—such as operating costs, people, or hours worked—are the resources you invest to make a project successful.
+Outputs are the end result of your initiative, such as deliverables or an end goal your project achieved.

 Operational efficiency and operational productivity are sometimes used interchangeably, but they mean something slightly different in context.
 Operational efficiency is the process of generating the same output with fewer resources.
 Operational productivity is the process of generating more output with the same amount of resources.